Certificate of Location – Everything you need to know (2026)

 Why is the certificate of location important?

 Alternatively, let’s suppose that someone buys a house with a garage that sits too close to the street, in violation of municipal setback rules.
 If the city requires compliance, the new owner might have to pay thousands to move the garage back or even demolish part of the structure.
-This is an expense that could have been avoided if the problem was caught before closing by a licensed land surveyor.

 Is the certificate of location mandatory?